Tachytaenius/mathsies/readme.md

 ### `mat4`

 Supplies functionality for 4x4 matrices.
 Has deterministic versions of its non-deterministic functions.

+#### Types

+TODO

 #### Functions